The Information Complexity of Learning Tasks, their Structure and their Distance: Generalized distance, reachability, and learnability of tasks

 \section{Generalized distance, reachability, and learnability of tasks}

-Unlike $C_\beta(\D)$, the definition of complexity $C_\beta(\D;P,Q)$ in \cref{eq:kl-complexity} properly captures the complexity of a dataset for a particular model class and training algorithm.
+Unlike $C_\beta(\D)$, the definition of $C_\beta(\D;P,Q)$ in \cref{eq:kl-complexity} captures the complexity of a dataset for a particular model class and training algorithm.
 Motivated by this, we now define a distance between datasets which is tailored to the model.

-Throughout this section, fix a parametrized model class $p_w(y|x)$, a reference prior $P(w)$, and a class $\mathcal{Q}$ of posterior distributions $Q(w|\D)$.
-The case we are most interested in is that of DNNs, with an uninformative prior and a Gaussian posterior (see \Cref{sec:complexity-measures}).
-Our starting point is to generalize Kolmogorov's Structure Function framework.
+Throughout this section, fix a parametrized model class $p_w(y|x)$, a pre-distribution $P(w)$, and a class $\mathcal{Q}$ of post-distributions $Q(w|\D)$.
+The case we are most interested in is that of DNNs, with an uninformative pre- and a Gaussian post-distributionr (see \Cref{sec:complexity-measures}).
+Our starting point is to generalize Kolmogorov's Structure Function.
 Consider the following generalized Structure Function:

-Here the minimum is taken among all posterior distributions $Q(w|\D)$ in the chosen class $\mathcal{Q}$.
+Here the minimum is taken among all post-distributions $Q(w|\D)$ in the chosen class $\mathcal{Q}$.
 Similarly to what we have seen in \Cref{sec:task-lagrangian}, this minimization problem has $C_\beta(\D;P,Q)$ as its associated Lagrangian.
 We say that $Q(w|\D)$ is a $\beta$-sufficient statistic if it minimizes $C_\beta(\D;P,Q)$.
 It is a $\beta$-minimal sufficient statistic if it also minimizes $\KL{Q(w|\D)}{P(w)}$.
 Motivated by \Cref{cor:union-distance}, we then introduce the following distance.